learning-zone/react-basics/README.md

 ## Q. What are Pure Components in React?

 **Pure Components** in React are the components which do not re-renders when the value of state and props has been updated with the same values.
-If the value of the previous state or props and the new state or props is the same, the component is not re-rendered.
-Pure Components restricts the re-rendering ensuring the higher performance of the Component
+Pure Components restricts the re-rendering ensuring the higher performance of the Component.

 **Features of React Pure Components:**